Cathedral of San Agustin (Laredo, Texas): History

-From 1989 to 1994 the San Agustin Church Historical Preservation and Restoration Society carried out a US$675,000 restoration project.
+From 1989 to 1994, the San Agustin Church Historical Preservation and Restoration Society carried out a US$675,000 restoration project of the church.
 A new Blessed Sacrament Chapel was installed.
 The whole church was repaired and restored and a brick plaza was created along the front of the church.

-In 2000 the Diocese of Laredo was established and the San Agustin Church was made its cathedral by order of Pope John Paul II.
+In 2000, Pope John Paul II erected the Diocese of Laredo and designated San Agustin Church as its cathedrall.
 Today, the San Agustin Cathedral is one of the oldest in the Southwest still standing.
 It is also the second tallest building in Laredo.
 The San Agustin de Laredo Historic District is in the National Register of Historical Places.